MrHafi/Sky-Connect/README.md

-Cloud Bridge
+Sky Connect
 Connect Claude to your WordPress plugins via MCP.
 Read and safely edit plugin files from Claude Web or Warp — locked inside your plugins folder.

 What it does

-Cloud Bridge turns your WordPress site into an MCP server.
+Sky Connect turns your WordPress site into an MCP server.
 Claude can then:

 List your plugins